When In-Laws Join the Family Business

 This isn't new.
 You've been managing this longer than you've admitted to yourself.

 The family existed before the business did.
 The in-law entered a system that already had its own relationships, its own hierarchy, its own unspoken rules.
 She didn't come in trying to undermine anyone.
 She came in the way she's always shown up in this family.
-Helpful.
-Present.
-Involved.

 The problem is that helpful, present, and involved looks very different inside a business than it does inside a family.

-In the family — she calls to check in, she shows up when needed, she steps in when something needs doing.
-That's a good mother-in-law.
-In the business — she calls your employees directly, she shows up in conversations that weren't hers to have, she steps in on decisions that needed your approval first.
+In the business — she calls your non-family employees directly.
+She shows up in conversations that weren't hers to have.
+She steps in on decisions that needed your approval first.
 That's an authority problem.
-Same person.
-Completely different context.
-And nobody drew the line between them when she came on board.

 That's why this is so hard to name.
-Because you're not dealing with a bad employee.
+Because you're not dealing with a bad non-family employee.
 You're dealing with a good family member who doesn't know where the family ends and the business begins.
 And neither does anyone else — because nobody ever made that clear.

-This is one of the most common and most avoided dynamics in family business.
+This is one of the most common and most avoided patterns in family business.
 Not because the people involved are weak.
 Because the structure makes it nearly impossible to fix from the inside.
 You're too close to it.
 You're too loyal to it.
 You need someone outside it who can see it clearly — and who isn't affected by the fallout when the conversation happens.

 According to the Family Business Institute, the majority of family business failures stem from interpersonal conflict and undefined roles — not market conditions, not finances, not strategy.
 An in-law operating without a clearly defined role is exactly that.
-And it's fixable.

 What It Looks Like When Nothing Gets Named